satanismit/NewsPulse-Intelligent_news_without_overload/README.md

-# NewsPulse - News Aggregator
+# PulseAI - News Aggregator

 A modern news aggregator that fetches the latest Indian news articles from multiple RSS feeds and displays them in a beautiful React UI.